RickGelhausen/ORFBounder/README.md

 # Analysis

-For details on the analysis itself please refer to our publication (in progress).
+For details on the analysis itself please refer to our publication (in progress). :construction:

 Analyzing data using ORFBounder is done in two steps:

 1. First, using the metagene profiling output, the best mapping and offset combinations are determined before running the scripts.
 This step is currently still manual work and requires the user to determine the best mapping/offset and eventually read lengths to be used by `ORFBounder`.

-2. Running either `ORFBounder.py` directly or running `call_ORFBounder.py`, which allows you to run multiple experiments at the same time.
+2. Running `call_ORFBounder.py`, which allows you to run single experiments or multiple experiments at the same time.

----
-:bulb: We highly recommend to always use `call_ORFBounder.py`, as it also works if only running one experiment and makes the analysis easier to reproduce later.

----

 # Running ORFBounder

-In the following, the usage of ORFBounder is described in detail.

-## Using call_ORFBounder.py

-This is the recommended script to use when running ORFBounder.
+We recommend using the `call_ORFBounder.py` script.
 It allows running ORFBounder on multiple experiments and with multiple parameterizations at the same time.
 It requires both an `offset JSON` and an `config spreadsheet`.
 Using these files the amount of input parameters used is reduced and they make it easier to reproduce the results later.

 :construction:Templates for both files can be found in the [templates]() folder.:construction: